viktors-telle/personal-blog/content/blog/how-to-improve-your-code-readability/index.md

   - C#
   - .NET
 ---
+We spend more time reading others or our code than writing it.

 ## Place each parameter on the separate line

 Class constructor and method parameters should be placed on a separate line.